 - A brief company history, including the names of the officers

-- C&F (Cost and Freight): Seller provides the cargo, covers the loading costs and charters the ocean vessel for a specific destination.
-The buyer must pay for insurance and for discharge of the grain from the vessel.
-Buyer specifies shipment period.
+- C&F (Cost and Freight): The Seller provides the cargo, covers the loading costs and charters the ocean vessel for a specific destination.
+The Buyer must pay for insurance and discharge of the grain from the vessel.
+The Buyer specifies shipment period.

-- CIF (Cost, Insurance, Freight): Seller provides the cargo, covers the loading costs and charters the ocean vessel, plus insures the cargo until it reaches its destination.
-Seller determines the final loaded quantity within the contract quantity tolerance; the buyer pays for discharge.
-Buyer specifies shipment period.
+- CIF (Cost, Insurance, Freight): The Seller provides the cargo, covers the loading costs, charters the ocean vessel, and insures the cargo until it reaches its destination.
+The Seller determines the final loaded quantity within the contract quantity tolerance, and the Buyer pays for discharge.
+The Buyer specifies shipment period.

-- FOB (Free on Board): Seller is responsible for placing grain at the end of the loading spout.
-Buyer is responsible for providing the ocean vessel, and for all other costs after the grain is delivered on board, including stowing and trimming the cargo in the holds.
-Buyer determines the final loaded quantity within the contract quantity tolerance.
-Buyers specify delivery period.
+- FOB (Free on Board): The Seller is responsible for placing grain at the end of the loading equipment.
+The Buyer is responsible for providing the ocean vessel and all other costs after the grain is delivered on board, including stowing and trimming the cargo in the holds.
+The Buyer determines the final loaded quantity within the contract quantity tolerance.
+The Buyer specifies delivery period.

 Bulk grain is usually sold on an FOB basis.
 Buyers of less-than-shipload quantities or those wishing to avoid the complications of chartering vessels may prefer to buy grain on C&F or CIF terms.

-Customers know U.S. wheat will meet their specifications because the supply chain follows uniform grain segregation and inspection procedures.
+Customers know U.S. wheat will meet their specifications because the supply chain follows uniform grain segregation and regulated inspection procedures.
 The Federal Grain Inspection Service (FGIS) independently inspects wheat at vessel loading to certify that the quality loaded matches the quality stated in the customer’s contract.
 Since the passage of the Grain Standards Act in 1916, the United States has been the pioneer in providing quality assurance to grain buyers.
-FGIS oversees impartial inspectors who sample, weigh, inspect and certify nearly every single wheat shipment exported from the United States.
+FGIS oversees impartial inspectors who sample, weigh, inspect and certify wheat shipments exported from the United States.

 This overview of U.S. wheat inspection provides information on U.S. wheat standards, inspection methods and certification procedures.
-USW publishes an annual Crop Quality Report that is shared with customers through crop quality seminars and trade servicing visits.
+USW publishes an annual Crop Quality Report shared with customers through crop quality seminars, videos and trade servicing visits.

-Once the seller and buyer reach agreement on issues like price, grain quality, payment, credit, transportation and delivery, the agreement is usually written by the seller in a sales agreement or contract of sale form that varies with the type of transaction.
+Once the Seller and Buyer agree on price, grain quality, payment, credit, transportation, and delivery, the agreement is usually written by the Seller in a sales agreement or contract of sale form that varies with the type of transaction.

-Other forms have been developed such as the Grain and Feed Trade Association of London (GAFTA) contract for C&F and CIF grain transactions, and the FOSFA standardized contract for CIF and C&F sales of soybeans.
+Other forms have been developed, such as the Grain and Feed Trade Association of London (GAFTA) contract for C&F and CIF U.S. and Canadian grain transactions.

 Elements of a good contract